 Students are to be immunized in accordance with Louisiana State Law.
-According to the law: No child shall be admitted to a public or private school of this state who has not been immunized from Diphtheria, Tetanus, Pertussis, Red Measles, Rubella and Polio as evidenced by a certificate of the licensed physician, or a public health department official.
+According to the law: No child shall be admitted to a public or private school in this state who has not been immunized from Diphtheria, Tetanus, Pertussis, Red Measles, Rubella and Polio as evidenced by a certificate of the licensed physician, or a public health department official.

-All school age children (Pre-K through high school & special education) are required to have updated immunization records on file upon entry.
+All school age children are required to have updated immunization records on file upon entry.